matter-labs/zksync/changelog/core.md

   `fee_token` option into the `[main_wallet]` section to set token that is used to pay fees for the main wallet operations.

+- `block_revert` crate and some methods for deletion to storage.

 ### Fixed

 ## Release 2021-02-19